Freelancer Tax Bootcamp: What You Need to Know and File

 These taxation models give you a snapshot of what tax authorities are looking for when they’re asking you to file self-employed taxes.

+Are you considered a freelancer by the tax authorities?
 If you’re working for yourself, you are considered self-employed.
 Freelancer is a term not often used by the tax office.
 Typically, they refer to those who make their living as self-employed or independent contractors.

+What's the difference between a freelancer and being self-employed/contractor?
 Though “freelancer” is a term used broadly, often for those how are self employed.
 Though tax authorities tend to view freelancers as though who have a 9-5 job and have some sort of side hustle, like printing graphic shirts or making and selling home-made deodorant (yes, there’s a market for it).
 Freelancers are an example of a self-employed person.

 A contractor dedicates their time working for one business or entity, under a non-employee set of agreement.
 If you dedicate nearly all your work time marketing the home-made deodorant that someone else is making, you’re a contractor.
 A contractor is definitely another example of a self-employed person.